nabeel-ahmad/express-mongoose-docs/README.md

 This module will take away the pain of writing API and Data Model documentation for your Express & Mongoose based REST API.
 It auto-generates API documentation from the code on runtime so the documentation always stays up to date.

-NOTE: This module does not yet support Express 4+.

 Installation
 --------------